wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 11 About this time , a man of Columbia , who was sorely wounded , begged of an officer of the king that his life might be spared ;

-12 But the captain , whose name was Drummond , to whom he spake , refused him quarters ; and , taking an oath , he swore , and cursed the men of Columbia , saying , Even as I slay thee , so shall it be with ye all.
+12 But the captain , whose name was Drummond ,* to whom he spake , refused him quarters ; and , taking an oath , he swore , and cursed the men of Columbia , saying , Even as I slay thee , so shall it be with ye all.

+* Col. Drummond.

-13 Thus violating the commandment of God. which sayeth , Thou shalt do no murder.
+13 Thus violating the commandment of God , which sayeth , Thou shalt do no murder.

-14 But the hand of the Lord was stretched cut against him ; for while he was yet speaking , in the wickedness of his heart , he was smitten dead to the earth.
+14 But the hand of the Lord was stretched out against him ; for while he was yet speaking , in the wickedness of his heart , he was smitten dead to the earth.

 15 Now , although the men of Britain did some injury to the fort , they were quickly compelled to depart.

-16 And the slain and wounded of the king that sight , were about seven hundred , besides two hundred captives.
+16 And the slain and wounded of the king that night , were about seven hundred , besides two hundred captives.

 17 The loss of the United States was about an hundred men.